All Episodes

 Here you go.

-Now they asked Obama what he thought about this, and uh Obama said, you know, I I just would have liked to have seen the firings to have occurred more gradually.
+And Obama said, you know, I just would have liked to have seen the firings to have occurred more gradually.

-They went out, they asked Michelle Obama about 950 pilots uh being fired or eliminated from United Airlines.
+They went out, they asked Michelle Obama about 950 pilots being fired or eliminated from United Airlines.

 She said, for the first time in my life, I am proud of United Airlines.